How to Transfer Playlists From Spotify to YouTube Music

 TuneMyMusic also shows you the progress bar as song are being transferred and lets you know which tracks didn’t make the jump to YouTube.
 It is, however, a little less reliable than the other options listed here as it would occasionally stall on us and just stop transferring the list.

-If you’re still on the fence about whether or not to take the plunge with YouTube Music, you can still use these services to transfer playlists to YouTube and use these third-party services to get more out of listening to music on YouTube.
+If you’re still on the fence about whether or not to take the plunge with YouTube Music, take a look at our Spotify vs. YouTube Music article .
+And remember, you can still use these services to transfer playlists, if you don’t make your own YouTube playlist , and then use these tips and tricks to get more out of listening to music on YouTube .